tpaidich/cv-blur-detector/README.md

 The CNN architecture is designed from scratch and consists of multiple convolutional and max-pooling layers to extract spatial features such as edges, texture smoothness, and detail sharpness - all key indicators of image clarity.
 I trained the model on [this image dataset](https://www.kaggle.com/datasets/kwentar/blur-dataset) I found on Kaggle, saving it in src/data/.

 To interpret model decisions, Grad-CAM (Gradient-weighted Class Activation Mapping) is used to generate heatmaps that visualize the regions the CNN considered most important during classification.
-For instance, in blurred images, the model may focus on edge regions or areas where detail is lost to make its decision.
+For example, in blurred images, the model may focus on edge regions or areas where detail is lost to make its decision.

 The project also includes a Gradio-based interface for real-time interaction.
 Users can upload an image and receive: